Process & Timeline

 Step 6.
 Construction

 The construction of your new home begins with Site Start, where the project officially begins.
-Your Building Supervisor will provide weekly updates and allow you to inspect the site.
+Your Building Supervisor will provide weekly updates and allow you to book site inspections.

 At the Base Stage, foundation works, drainage positioning, and the concrete slab are completed.
 The Frame Stage follows, where the house frame and roof trusses are built, giving your home structure.
 During the Roof Stage, the roof and gutters are installed, and in the Cladding Stage, windows, brickwork, and insulation are added.

 In the Internal Linings Stage, plasterboard and cornices are installed, shaping your home’s interior.
 The Fixing Stage includes waterproofing, wet area tiling, kitchen joinery, and internal doors.
-Once the construction is complete, Practical Completion marks the final inspection to ensure everything meets industry standards.
+Once the construction is complete, Practical Completion marks the final inspection to ensure everything meets industry standards and we will also engage an independent inspector to complete a review.

 Before Handover, a Client Inspection gives you the opportunity to review the home and resolve any outstanding issues.
-Your Building Supervisor will address these within ten working days, and you’ll be ready to arrange utilities and move in.
+Your Building Supervisor will promptly address these, and you’ll be ready to arrange utilities and move in.

 Step 7: Handover